Ginisang Upo at Hipon (Filipino Bottle Gourd and Shrimp Stir-fry)

 Instructions

-• Heat oil in a large pan or kawali over medium heat (katamtamang apoy).
-Add your sliced onions and minced garlic, sautéing until the onions become translucent and fragrant (igisa hanggang maging malinaw ang sibuyas), about 2-3 minutes.
-Add the chopped tomatoes and cook until they begin to soften and release their juices (hanggang lumambot ang kamatis), about 3-4 minutes, mashing them gently with your wooden spoon.
+• Heat oil in a large pan over medium heat.
+Add onions and garlic, and cook until the onions turn clear, about 2-3 minutes.
+Add tomatoes and cook until they soften, gently mashing them with your spoon as they cook.

-• Pour in the fish sauce (patis) and cook for 1-2 minutes to allow the flavors to meld.
-Add the prepared shrimp and cook just until they start turning pink (hanggang mamula-mula), about 2-3 minutes.
-Be careful not to overcook them at this stage.
+• Add fish sauce and let it cook for a minute.
+Add the peeled shrimp and cook just until they turn pink, about 2-3 minutes.
+Don’t overcook them as they’ll become tough.

 Tips from Lola’s Kitchen